Keyboard shortcuts

 Cluster bootstrapping

 In Raft, any command is directed to the leader.
-So the question is how to add a Raft process to the empty cluster.
+Now the question is how to add a Raft process to the empty cluster.

 The answer is so-called cluster bootstrapping.
-On receiving the AddServer command and the receiving node recognizes the cluster is empty, the node tries to form a new cluster with itself and immediately becomes a leader as a result of a self election.
+On receiving the AddServer command and the receiving node evaluates the cluster is empty, the node tries to form a new cluster with solely itself and immediately becomes a leader as a result of a self election.

 Leadership